 Each day of a retreat spent with a Zen group includes a time of working Zen, cleaning and maintaining the house, Dharma room and gardens together, preparing food or building something.
 During retreats this usually only takes a short time of about an hour, whereas outside of retreats, in monasteries, it can take up a large part of the day.
 These periods of time are used to practise Zen in any situation and any kind of relationship, whatever we are doing.

-‘In our Zen centres, we live and practice together, and we all adhere to the temple rules.
+“In our Zen centers, we live and practice together, and we all abide by the temple rules.
 People come to us with many strong likes and dislikes and gradually put them aside.
 Everyone bows together 108 times at half past five in the morning, everyone sits together, everyone eats together, everyone works together.
 Sometimes you don’t feel like bowing, but it’s a temple rule, so you bow.
-Sometimes you don’t feel like singing, but you sing.’
+Sometimes you don’t feel like singing, but you sing.”

 — Zen-Master Seung Sahn